Clinical Tools and Peer-Reviewed Publications

 ThinkFirst Canada has joined with Safe Communities Canada, SMARTRISK, and Safe Kids Canada to create Parachute, a national, charitable organization dedicated to preventing injury and saving lives.
 Parachute’s injury prevention programming and advocacy efforts are designed to help Canadians reduce their risks of injury while enjoying long lives lived to the fullest.

-The Parachute website brings together the content from the four legacy organizations, including ThinkFirst Canada.
+The Parachute website brings together concussion content from the four legacy organizations, including ThinkFirst Canada.

 Heads Up